General

 Our projects have been implemented in Gaza, Syria, Afghanistan, Pakistan, Bangladesh, Iraq, Somalia, and the UK.

 Yes.
-We send donors an annual report detailing: The value of your original Waqf donation The investment it contributed to The yearly income it generated The charitable projects it helped fund
+We send our supporters an annual report detailing: The value of your original Waqf donation The investment it contributed to The yearly income it generated The charitable projects it helped fund

 Investments

-The Waqf Fund invests in low-risk, Shariah-compliant assets — primarily tenanted freehold commercial real estate — to ensure stable, long-term returns and the sustainability of your Waqf.
+The Waqf Fund invests in low-risk, Sharia-compliant assets — primarily tenanted freehold commercial real estate — to ensure stable, long-term returns and the sustainability of your Waqf.

-Our Investment Committee researches and reviews potential investments, ensuring each opportunity meets our standards for financial safety, ethical integrity, and Shariah compliance before proceeding.
+Our Investment Committee researches and reviews potential investments, ensuring each opportunity meets our standards for financial safety, ethical integrity, and Sharia compliance before proceeding.